Resources for business-minded Lumberjacks

 Epsilon Chi Omicron - the international business honor fraternity, open to international business majors and minors.
 Contact the Department of Management and Marketing for more information.

-Mu Kappa Tau - an honorary fraternity for marketing students.
+Mu Kappa Tau - an honor fraternity for marketing students.
 Contact the Department of Management and Marketing for more information.

-Sigma Iota Epsilon - a national honorary fraternity for management majors.
+Sigma Iota Epsilon - a national honor fraternity for management majors.
 Contact the Department of Management and Marketing for more information.